-The planning, engagement, taking action to reduce GHG emissions, investment in sustainable infrastructure, technologies and practices will continue.
+The planning, engagement, GHG reduction action taking and investment in sustainable infrastructure, technologies and practices will continue.
 These initiatives build our economy and enhance life for all in the region.
 In April 2024, CRCOG anticipates applying or joining a coalition to fund one or more of the projects listed in this PCAP.
-Stakeholder engagement will be critical for refining the grant application.